30 Easy & Funny Baby Shower Game Ideas

 Baby Pictionary

-This game was nonstop laughter!
-We wrote a bunch of baby-related words on slips of paper—things like pacifier, stroller, diaper blowout, and baby bottle.
-Guests took turns picking a word and drawing it on a whiteboard while everyone else tried to guess.
-Some drawings were easy to figure out, like a simple baby rattle, but others had everyone confused.
-One guest tried to draw “swaddle,” and it ended up looking like a burrito!
-The person with the most correct guesses won, but honestly, the fun was in watching the ridiculous drawings.
+Write a bunch of baby-related words on slips of paper, things like pacifier, stroller, diaper blowout, and baby bottle.
+Guests must take turns picking a word and drawing it on a whiteboard while everyone else tries to guess.
+Some drawings were easy to figure out, like a simple baby rattle, but others can get everyone confused.
+Use difficult words like swaddle, nap.
+The person with the most correct guesses wins.
+It will be really funny to watch the drawings and people guess them.

 Baby Emoji Quiz

-This one got everyone thinking!
-We handed out sheets of paper with a list of common baby-related phrases represented using emojis, such as a baby bottle and sleep symbol for “milk drunk” or a baby and music notes for “baby lullaby.”Guests had to decode as many as they could within a time limit.
-Some were easy, but others made people scratch their heads and guess wildly.
-It was so funny hearing guests whispering, “What does a diaper explosion look like in emojis?”
-At the end, we went over the answers, and people had some really creative (and totally wrong) guesses!
+Hand out sheets of paper with a list of common baby-related phrases represented using emojis, such as a baby bottle and sleep symbol for “milk drunk” or a baby and music notes for “baby lullaby.”Guests have to decode as many as they can within a time limit.

 Nursery Rhyme Fill-in-the-Blanks